T-4 Atomic Demolition Munition: Media coverage

-These five components would be assembled by first transporting all five components to the target area, then loading the three uranium rings into the base assembly, then screwing the gun barrel assembly into the base.
+These five components would be assembled by first transporting them to the target area, then loading the three uranium rings into the base assembly, then screwing the gun barrel assembly into the base.
 According to the article, two combination locks with different combinations were then activated by different team members, then the weapon could be armed and the timer set.
 Each component was reportedly heavy enough that it was a full load for one team member.

 Reportedly, a major operational issue with planned usage of the T4 was the poor projected success rate of parachuting five team members into hostile territory at sea with a heavy load, having them all land close together, while being sufficiently uninjured to be able to finish transporting the weapon's components and assemble them.
-Several practice exercises failed to complete when one or more team members landed too far away or were injured.
+Several practice exercises failed to complete when team members landed too far away or were injured.
 Future ADM units were single-component and while they might require several people's codes to arm, were a single physical unit which did not need field assembly.